 Sensitivity: This security detector actually performed better than the Nokta Ultra Scanner in sensitivity testing but not as well as the Garrett Super Scanner V. It can detect smaller masses of metal than most security wands though not as small as the aforementioned Garrett.
 The lower sensitivity options allow you to scale back and look for only larger things like knives and guns.

 Summary: The EasyNew PD-140 Metal Detector Wand is a good option for those who need a low-cost device with higher sensitivity.
 Its build quality is not up to the Garrett or even Nokta level but it is well-made for a “Chinese security wand”.
 It also does not have the waterproofing of the other two models so it is best used indoors.
 Its high sensitivity and low-price earn it the number 3 slot.

-Description: Adams metal detectors have been widely used in the UK security arena for decades.
+Description: Adams metal detectors have been widely used in the UK security arena for decades with all their device being made in Britain.
 The Adams AD11-2 and the Adams AD11-V are the next step up from the AD10-2.
 We have put these devices together because the only difference between them is that one has mute and the other vibrate.
 They also have a different colour rocker switch.
-They are also assembled in the UK despite being an American brand.

 Features: These hand metal detector wands are fairly straight forward with a preset sensitivity and single rocker switch to turn on/off and alternative alert mode.
 They are much more narrow than most of their competitors which is a double edged sword.
 They require more motion to cover the same area but are easier to manoeuvre.